Guitar vs Drums: Which is Right for You?

 This might seem expensive, but remember that, if you choose a quality kit from the beginning, you can expand on it with new cymbals, toms and even add another bass drum.
 Conversely, most guitar players end up totally replacing their guitar and amp once they start getting better.

 In the long run, your expenditures will be about the same whether you choose guitar or drums.
-It’s a fact that most of us musicians suffer from GAS in one form or another.
+It’s a fact that most of us musicians suffer from Gear Acquisition Syndrome in one form or another.
 There are always new toys out there to play with!

 Drums are Loud!